 A monthly calendar is available online.
 Students should check regularly for updates to the schedule, which is subject to change periodically.

 The Community Life and Worship Program provides student-focused events which integrate faith, gospel centered ministry, global missions, education, and community for students, faculty, and staff.
-These events will consist of chapel on Tuesday and some select Thursday mornings in First Baptist Church (Community Worship) and other specified co-curricular programming (Community Life) open to the entire campus community.
+These events will consist of chapel on Tuesday and some select Thursday mornings in Gentry Auditorium (Community Worship) and other specified co-curricular programming (Community Life) open to the entire campus community.

 All full-time undergraduate students are required to attend ten (10) Community Life and Worship (CLW) events per semester, at least five (5) in Chapel services (Tuesday mornings at 9:30 am or select Thursday morning at 9:30 am) and five (5) in Community Life event for a total of 70 events.
 Chapel credits can only be earned by attending a Tuesday or Thursday Morning Chapel service at 9:30 am.
 Participation in the CLW program is required for graduation from Carson-Newman.